• Skip to primary navigation

 You can get more tasty recipes delivered straight to your inbox if you sign up for my email newsletter.
 You can also follow me on Instagram, Pinterest or Facebook if you're feeling social!
 Till next time, friends.
 I hope you stay happy, healthy and well fed.

-Kale Salad with Roasted Garlic Tahini Dressing and Crispy Chickpeas
+Fall Kale Salad with Creamy Tahini Dressing & Crispy Chickpeas

+This yummy vegan salad is hearty enough for a meal and delicious enough to work as a side dish for any number of tasty dishes—classic Thanksgiving or not.
 Adapted from Minimalist Baker.
-This yummy vegan salad is hearty enough for a meal and delicious enough to work as a side dish for any number of tasty dishes.
-We're serving it for Thanksgiving this year alongside our Harissa Maple Sweet Potato Tian, Tandoori Roast Turkey Breast and Cranberry Jalapeño Relish for a spicy take on holiday classics.

 5 from 2 votes